claudeha/Hugs/README.md

 ```

 **Hugs (Haskell User´s Gofer System)** was a popular implementation of the Haskell programming language, and had
-been used in many books, tutorial as a teaching platform.
+been used in many books, tutorials as a teaching platform.

 The last upstream release was 'Sep2006', and Maintainence was stopped in 2009.

-However, it still works quickly and correctly, can be built and installed quickly without administrator privileges,
-and has less complicated error messages than ghc.
+However, it still works quickly and correctly, can be built and installed in few minutes, without requirement to admin privileges, and has less complicated error messages than ghc.

-Especially, the installation size is very small comparing to the tremendous ghc.
+Especially, the installation size is very tiny comparing to the tremendous ghc.

 Here is a fork of the most recent codes with some improvement.